Skip to main content

 Universal Disability Pass

-Hunters with mobility impairments may obtain a free Universal Disability Pass that will allow them to hunt from a vehicle in designated areas.
-Applications are available from the website dnr.maryland.gov/publiclands/Documents/UDisabilityPass.pdf.
+Hunters with mobility impairments may obtain a free Universal Disability Pass, which allows hunting from a vehicle in designated areas.
+Download the application form from the Maryland DNR website (PDF).
 See Public Hunting Lands for areas that have provisions for the mobility impaired.
 Please contact each area for their specific conditions.

 Purchasing Your Hunting Licenses, Stamps and Permits